kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

   - `isSpinnerDisplayingQuestion()`
     - check if the spinner is displaying the "Question" tab and the spinner text is set to "Question" after it's clicked <br />

 I wanted to check if the spinner was displaying the text correctly and I wanted to make sure the "search" input field was focused after the search button was clicked.
-It was challenging using the spinner tests and having to use onData instead of onView. <br />
+It was challenging using the spinner tests and having to use onData instead of onView.
+It was also challnging finding the card name to make a search test.<br />
 ![image](https://user-images.githubusercontent.com/33078129/111573661-2e6a5080-8768-11eb-9719-09b20166c3e9.png)

 ### Preferences Test: